VargaJoe/ePeregrina-server-ps/README.md

 ## Rendering logic

 The program handles URL requests using `HttpListener`, and URL routing is managed by request handler classes.
-It includes sample handlers for static files (`staticRequestObject`), MVC-like controllers (`controllerRequestObject`), and custom routing (`ePeregrinaRequestObject`) for an imaginary ebook server.
+It includes sample handlers for static files (`staticRequestObject`), MVC-like controllers (`controllerRequestObject`), and custom routing (`peregrinaRequestObject`) for an imaginary ebook server.
 Page rendering is achieved through `.pshtml` files, which are HTML templates with code blocks imitating `.cshtml` files of dotnet.
 However, instead of C#, PowerShell scripts are used.

 ## Docker container